bdamokos/brussels_transit/app/transit_providers/be/delijn/docs/delijn_data_processing.md

 - Direction is used as a fallback if headsign is not available
 - Vehicles are only shown if they belong to our monitored lines

+## Belgian Mobility Migration Notes

+- Static GTFS now defaults to Belgian Mobility and falls back to the legacy De Lijn static GTFS endpoint when the Belgian Mobility download fails.
+- Belgian Mobility GTFS IDs are normalized back to the app's existing De Lijn ID shape.
+For example, `gs:delijn:307250` becomes `307250`, and `gr:delijn:10010` becomes `10010`.
+- Service alerts now default to Belgian Mobility GTFS-RT alerts and fall back to the legacy De Lijn `storingen` / `omleidingen` endpoints.
+- Vehicle positions remain legacy-only.
+The Belgian Mobility De Lijn realtime endpoints currently expose TripUpdates and Alerts; TripUpdates are useful for arrival/delay work, but they are not equivalent to the legacy vehicle-position feed.
+- Live check on 2026-06-21: the Belgian Mobility static De Lijn feed returned `gtfs-delijn-bmc-latest.zip` with `Content-Length: 243075546` and `Last-Modified: Sun, 21 Jun 2026 03:09:29 GMT`.
+The APIM `trip-update` and `alert` paths exist but require quota/auth handling; guessed `vehicle-position` and `vehicle-positions` paths returned 404.

 ## Frontend Display

 The frontend receives the processed vehicle data and displays: